Regression Based Expected Shortfall Backtesting: Theory

 We then test the hypothesis

-Under $\mathbb{H}_0$, the ES forecasts are correctly specified as it holds that $\hat e_t = \ES_{\tau} \left( Y_t \mid \mathcal{F}_{t-1} \right)$. \footnote{ Given that the ES forecasts are correctly specified, i.e. $\hat e_t = \ES_{\tau} \left( Y_t \mid \mathcal{F}_{t-1} \right)$, the correct specification condition (\ref{eqn::BacktestFunctionalEquation}) is equivalent to $\alpha = (1-\beta) \hat e_t$.
-This results in the remark of \cite{Holden1990}, who claim that the null hypothesis, given in (\ref{eqn::NullHypothethis}) is only a sufficient, but not a necessary condition for correctly specified forecasts as $\alpha = (1-\beta) \hat e_t$ is the required necessary condition.
+Under $\mathbb{H}_0$, the ES forecasts are correctly specified as it holds that $\hat e_t = \ES_{\tau} \left( Y_t \mid \mathcal{F}_{t-1} \right)$ almost surely. \footnote{ Given that the ES forecasts are correctly specified, i.e. $\hat e_t = \ES_{\tau} \left( Y_t \mid \mathcal{F}_{t-1} \right)$, the correct specification condition (\ref{eqn::BacktestFunctionalEquation}) is equivalent to $\gamma_1 = (1-\gamma_2) \hat e_t$.
+This results in the remark of \cite{Holden1990}, who claim that the null hypothesis, given in (\ref{eqn::NullHypothethis}) is only a sufficient, but not a necessary condition for correctly specified forecasts as $\gamma_1 = (1-\gamma_2) \hat e_t$ is the required necessary condition.
 However, this more general condition implies that the forecasts $\hat e_t$ are constant for all $t = 1,\dots,T$, which is highly unrealistic given the dynamic nature of financial time series.
-Consequently, we employ the hypotheses given in (\ref{eqn::NullHypothethis}) for our backtesting procedure. } Since this ES backtest is based on a regression procedure and simultaneously tests the parameters $\alpha$ and $\beta$, we call this test the \textit{bivariate ESR backtest}.

-As outlined in \citet{DimiBayer2017}, estimating the parameters $(\alpha, \beta)$ in (\ref{eqn::BacktestRegressionEquation}) by M- or Z/GMM-estimation stand-alone using a semiparametric method without specifying the full conditional distribution of the error term $u^e_t$ is not possible since the functional ES is not elicitable \citep{Gneiting2011b}.
-However, these parameters can be estimated through a regression technique which jointly models a regression equation for the quantile and the ES proposed by \citet{DimiBayer2017}, \cite{Patton2017} and \cite{Barendse2017}, which we briefly review in Appendix \ref{sec::JointQuantileESReg}.
-We use this joint regression framework for the semiparametric estimation of (\ref{eqn::BacktestRegressionEquation}) by estimating the joint system,
+Consequently, we employ the hypotheses given in (\ref{eqn::NullHypothethis}) for our backtesting procedure. } In general, (\ref{eqn::BacktestRegressionEquation}) is an example of a linear regression equation for the ES of the form $Y_t = W_t^\top \gamma+ u^e_t$, for some general vector of covariates $W_t$.
+As outlined in \citet{DimiBayer2019} and \cite{Patton2019}, estimating the parameters $\gamma$ by M- or GMM-estimation stand-alone is not possible since there do not exist strictly consistent loss and identification functions for the functional ES \citep{Gneiting2011}.
+Based on the seminal work of \cite{Fissler2016} who introduce joint loss and identification functions for the VaR and ES, \citet{DimiBayer2019}, \cite{Patton2019} and \cite{Barendse2017} propose the joint regression technique,